 Lidl constantly improve recycling levels.
 In 2009/10, Lidl recycled 80% of all waste generated from stores.
-By 2012/13 this increased to 90%, and the target for 2013/14 is 92%.
-Carrier bags have to be purchased to reduce waste, and trolleys are coin-operated to reduce theft and abandonment.
+By 2012/13 this had increased to 90% Carrier bags have to be purchased to reduce waste, and trolleys are coin-operated to reduce theft and abandonment.